paulJRCurtis/risk-lab-site/content/2-know-the-console/_index.md

 ![AWS Management Console](accountID.png?classes=shadow)

 #### Region Dropdown ####
-For many services, you can choose a Region that specifies where your resources are managed.
+For many services, you can choose a Region that specifies where your resources are hosted.
 You do not choose a Region for the AWS Management Console or for some services, such as IAM.
 To choose a Region
 1. In the AWS Management Console, choose a service to go to that service's console.
 2. On the navigation bar, choose the name of the currently displayed Region.
 When you choose a Region, that Region becomes the default in the console.

-{{% notice note %}}
+{{% notice warning %}}
-If you have created AWS resources, but you don’t see those resources in the console, the console might be displaying resources from a different Region.
-Some resources (such as EC2 instances) are created in a specific Region.
-To see them, use the Region selector to choose the Region in which the resources were created.
+Your will only be able to complete this workshop in the Sydney (ap-southeast-2) Region.
 {{% /notice %}}

 #### Support Dropdown ####